pomelott/koa2_custom_optimize/README.md

-# koa-typescript
+# koa-ts-node

-* A pure server-end koa framework which use typescript directly.
+* a pure server-end koa framework which use ts-node and typescript directly.

 * use pm2 & ts-node